Author Archives: AFDStudios

 Continue reading

-You only get one entry -- that's right, just one!
+You only get one entry — that’s right, just one!
 So make it your best.
-Most of the other rules are the same as for a regular contest, but instead of a whole week I'll announce the winner either tonight or first thing in the morning.
+Most of the other rules are the same as for a regular contest, but instead of a whole week I’ll announce the winner tomorrow evening (since I’m getting this post up a bit late).

 • All entries must be in JPG or PNG form (BMPs are too big), posted to a publicly accessible website (like ImageShack, PhotoBucket, the UGO Forums, whatever);